THE SEVEN SKUNKS

 So far, so predictable.
 But this is where it gets gnarly.
 Not content with being too big a dum-dum to follow a simple diet correctly, Kasumi has done a full 180 and become an evangelist for animal products, ancestral health and assorted paleo idiocy.
 She now declares that veganism is bad for everyone to her ever-dwindling audience of cucknivores and incels.
 You can find her on Twitter sharing photos of the raw calf liver she eats.
 That must be offal for her (and not much better for the dead toddler she stole it from).

 How predictable then that she has simultaneously thrown herself headlong into the anti-masturbation cult NoFap.
-Her YouTube is now one NoFap video after another, placing her alongside such luminaries as alt-right goons the Proud Boys who have a strict no-wanks policy when it comes to their second degree initiation.
-Kasumi won't touch her fanny but she'll go down on some raw liver in a heartbeat.
+Her YouTube is now one NoFap video after another, placing her alongside such luminaries as alt-right goons the Proud Boys who have a strict no-wanks policy when it comes to their second-degree initiation.
+Kasumi won’t touch her fanny but she’ll go down on some raw liver in a heartbeat.
 Freud would have a field day.

 If you have never heard of Moon & Rock then consider yourself lucky.
-Soy boy made flesh Evan Rock and his inspo platitude generator wife Meagan Moon have been in the wellness space for a minute, pushing a brand of unbearably smug new-age spirituality while flogging their shitty e-books, shitty potions and shitty jewellery.
-Testosterone can't ever remember encountering Evan and Meagan is the kind of girl who finds Gwyneth Paltrow's Goop too science-y.
+Soy boy made flesh Evan Rock and his inspo platitude generator wife Meagan Moon have been in the wellness space for a minute, pushing a turgid brand of smug new-age spirituality while flogging their shitty e-books, shitty potions and shitty jewellery.
+Testosterone can’t ever remember encountering Evan and Meagan is the kind of girl who finds Gwyneth Paltrow‘s Goop too science-y.
 You can imagine Meagan watching Harry Enfield’s I Saw You Coming sketches and making a note to pop in when she gets the chance.

-OK, that's the anti-hippy hate speech out of the way.
+OK, that’s the anti-hippy hate speech out of the way.
 A quick browse of their YouTube channel reveals a dearth of vegan-related material.
-Where is the 90-day juice cleanse and why don't I smell baked sweet potato?
-What you will get is terrible videos with titles like ☆ DIET IS NOT EVERYTHING ☆ and other creepy passive-aggressive answers to questions nobody asked along with beyond shite songs from Evan and his even more annoying mate Charlie about jackfruit and living in abundance.
+Where is the 90-day juice cleanse and why don’t I smell baked sweet potato?
+What you will get are terrible videos with titles like ☆ DIET IS NOT EVERYTHING ☆ and other creepy passive-aggressive answers to questions nobody asked along with beyond shite songs from Evan and his even more annoying mate Charlie about jackfruit and living in abundance.
 No Lentil and Rice Wellington on the beach, however.
 Whagwan?

 Most of that stuff’s been deleted now but they did indeed do all of the stuff you would expect of them, exactly the wrong things for exactly the wrong reasons.
 They began on a raw vegan fruit-based diet and Evan in particular worked his way through a series of unhealthy dietary fads.
 He tried at least one juice cleanse, fasted and dipped his toe in One Meal a Day.
 In time, they both felt unwell and correctly identified their horrific nutritionally deficient diet as the culprit.
 By now, you know better than to ask if they tried the many readily available plant-based solutions to their deficiencies.
 As sure as eggs is eggs, they started gorging on ghee, raw organ meat and, yes, eggs.